jennie/phish3/public/overlays/scenario-14.md

-# Learning Objective - Student Job Scams That Sound Too Good to be True

-Recognize student job scams designed to steal your information.
+# Avoid the job scam jam!

-**What to look out for:** Student job scams are a common phishing scheme that aim to extract sensitive information and exploit bad security habits.
+Student job scams are a common phishing scheme that aim to steal sensitive information and exploit bad security habits.

-**References, Read More's, support and resources could go here.**
+**Tip:** Verify job offers with trusted sources.
+Never share personal info or pay to secure a job.